 The Three Essential Steps of Reflection as Spiritual Practice

 Reflection is is easy to do once you realize that it is a listening beyond the critical voice.
-Reflection helps you9 focus on what is coming up within you within any situation or experience.
+Reflection helps you focus on what is coming up within you in any situation or experience.

 Here are three steps to enter into a process of reflection.
 Each step provides a series of questions to ask yourself.
 The awareness which comes through the question is your reflection.

 When something happens, what is your experience of your awareness?

 What do you notice?

 Step Two: Follow the flow of your knowing.

 What experience follows?